 Years of Experience

-When it comes to location, the highest average paycheck (around $92K per year) can be spotted in Dallas, Texas; the company's headquarter city of Newark, N.J. (about $83K), San Francisco, Calif. ($77K), and Hartford, Conn. (approximately $74K) are the next top-paying cities.
-New York, N.Y. ranks low on the pay scale — at $63K, it is one of the lowest-paid cities.
-Prudential Financial Inc. workers in New Jersey earn the most — approximately $80K annually on average.
+When it comes to location, the highest average paycheck ($84K per year) can be spotted in the company's headquarter city of Newark, N.J.; San Francisco, Calif. ($77K), Hartford, Conn. ($74K), and Portland, Maine (around $72K) are the next top-paying cities.
+Los Angeles, Calif. is near the bottom for pay at $50K.
+Prudential Financial Inc. workers in New Jersey earn the most — about $81K annually on average.

 Certifications and Degrees